Chart Color Schemes

 Ropes Crossing's residents boast exceedingly positive health performance metrics with younger cohorts in particular seeing very low prevalence of common health conditions

-Health outcomes data shows excellent results across Ropes Crossing, particularly for younger cohorts who have a very low prevalence of common health conditions.
-Approximately 57% (~4,305 people) of the total population has private health cover, compared to 47.8% across Greater Sydney.
+Health outcomes data shows notable results across Ropes Crossing, with younger cohorts experiencing a very low prevalence of common health conditions.
+Approximately 57% (~4,299 people) have private health cover, higher than Greater Sydney's 48.6%.

-The most prevalent medical conditions in the area are asthma and diabetes, affecting 7.2 and 4.7% of residents respectively.
-A total of 79.3% of residents report being completely free from medical ailments, compared to 71.2% across Greater Sydney.
-As of 5th April 2021, the area has 7.3% (546 people) of residents aged 65 and over, which is lower than the 13.1% in Greater Sydney.
+The most prevalent medical conditions are asthma and diabetes, affecting 7.2 and 4.7% respectively.
+About 79.3% of residents report no medical ailments, compared to 71.2% in Greater Sydney.
+Ropes Crossing has 7.3% (546 people) aged 65 and over, lower than Greater Sydney's 13.1%.
 Health outcomes among seniors require more attention than the broader population.

 Frequently Asked Questions - Health